NohaTech/Seafile-best-practices-for-Ubuntu/NohaTech-Seafile-Guide-English.md

 # Introduction
-***I don't recommend anyone to upgrade (to) or install Seafile 6.2.3 due to a issue with Memcached install 6.2.2 instead, I'll investigate it as fast as I can but I think it's a bug in Seafile, for more infomration see https://forum.seafile.com/t/seafile-server-6-2-3-is-ready-oauth-support-and-other-improvements/4567/11***
+***IF you are updating or installing to Seafile 6.2.3 make sure that you change to Memcached HTTP before your updating, it seem that Seafile 6.2.3 are having issues with Memcached socket, but as 6.2.3 are not a important update I'm recommending you to stay on 6.2.2 for now, for more information https://forum.seafile.com/t/seafile-server-6-2-3-is-ready-oauth-support-and-other-improvements/4567/11***

 I'll guide you trough how you can install Seafile on a Ubuntu 16.04 LTS machine, in this document I'll only adapt best practices.
 This guide is for the CE version of Seafile, the free version.
 But you can use it for the PRO version also but then it's some additional steps that I have not included in this guide.